itswisoo/Task3-SoftwareDepartment/README.md

 The following modifications were made to resolve the issue:

 1. Renamed the PHP file to `ro.php`.
+2. Place `ro.php` inside the `api` folder.

-2. Updated the AI model from:
+3. Updated the AI model from:

 ```php
 $model = "gemini-2.0-flash";